jeff-ws/temoa/docs/source/Documentation.rst

 Maximum Line Length
 -------------------

-(Similar to `PEP 8`_\ ) Limit all lines to a maximum of 80 characters.
+(Similar to `PEP 8`_\ ) Limit all lines to a maximum of 100 characters.

 Historically, 80 characters was the width (in monospace characters) that a terminal had to display output.
 With the advent of graphical user interfaces with variable font-sizes, this technological limit no longer exists.
-However, 80 characters remains an excellent metric of what constitutes a "long line."
+While 80 characters remains an excellent metric of what constitutes a "long line" most modern wide-screen displays can comfortably show side-by-side difference files with 100 characters per side, and 100 characters better accommodates some long equations.
 A long line in this sense is one that is not as transparent as to its intent as it could be.
-The 80-character width of code also represents a good "squint-test" metric.
-If a code-base has many lines longer than 80 characters, it may benefit from a refactoring.
+Ruff will enforce 100 character line length.

 Slightly adapted from `PEP 8`_\ :